jet/propulsion/DOCUMENTATION.md

 The term 'event sourcing' is frequently used in proximity to Kafka.
 It's important to note that [despite the regular stream of articles that appear to suggest to the contrary](https://github.com/oskardudycz/EventSourcing.NetCore#this-is-not-event-sourcing), the fundamental features of Kafka don't align with the requirements as well as some messaging would have you believe.

-## Using Kafka to reduce RU amplification effects of the CosmosDB ChangeFeed
+## Using Kafka to reduce RU amplification effects of the CosmosDb ChangeFeed

 As noted in the [Effect of ChangeFeed on Request Charges](https://github.com/jet/propulsion/blob/master/DOCUMENTATION.md#effect-of-changefeed-on-request-charges) section, in some systems the RU consumption load placed on a given Container can be significant.
 One way of reducing that effect is to have a single consumer replicate the events onto a Kafka Topic, and have Reactors and/or Publishers consume the events from that source instead.